 The area to the west controlled by the Zhou was considered less civilized and perhaps provided victims for human sacrifices carried out by the Shang.
 Jili, King Wen's father, is said to have been executed by Shang emperor Wen Ding (文丁) .

-He was then arrested under a claim of treason made by the Duke of Chong 崇侯 and then was imprisoned at Youli 羑里 (modern day 汤阴 in northernmost Henan).
+He was then arrested under a charge of treason made by the Duke of Chong 崇侯 and was imprisoned at Youli 羑里 (modern day 汤阴 in northernmost Henan).
 As King Wen did indeed plot to overthrow the Shang this does not seem an unreasonable action.

 There is a story that his eldest son, Bo Yikao (伯邑考), was falsely incriminated by King Zhou’s concubine Ta Chi and killed.
 Shang King Zhou then made meat balls out of his son’s flesh and fed them to Ji Chang.
 Ji Chang was aware of all these through divination; however, he could do nothing but eat it to show his submission.